AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/journey-canvas.md

 After you create an analysis of a Journey Optimizer journey in Journey canvas, data syncs in only one direction, from Journey Optimizer to Journey canvas.
 This means that changes made to a journey in Journey canvas are never reflected in Journey Optimizer.

 Furthermore, changes made to a journey in Journey Optimizer sync to Journey canvas only if the journey remains unmodified in Journey canvas.
-After you modify a journey in Journey canvas, any changes you make to the journey are available only in Journey Optimizer.
-You can delete and [re-create the journey in Journey canvas](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md) to analyze the journey with its latest changes.
+After you modify a journey in Journey canvas, any changes you make to the journey in Journey Optimizer are not reflected in Journey canvas.
+To see the changes reflected in Journey canvas, you can delete and [re-create the journey in Journey canvas](/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md).

 ### Terminology differences between Journey Optimizer and Customer Journey Analytics